jrfeathe/Portfolio/docs/personalization/brief.md

 ## Objective & Guardrails
 - Deliver a warmer, first-person home experience while keeping the current color palette intact.
-- All rewrites currently target English; tone guidance will inform Japanese and Chinese copy with a slightly more formal register.
+- All rewrites currently target English; tone guidance will inform Japanese and Simplified Chinese copy with a slightly more formal register.
 - Visual screenshots are optional.
 Scope centers on narrative, component direction, and asset swaps.

 ## Current-State Audit